Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Conclusion

 \section{Conclusion}

-In this paper, we categorize the two-loop Feynman diagrams contributing to the $\mathcal O(\alpha^2)$ corrections of $e^+e^- \rightarrow ZH$ into 6 categories and dozens of subcategories.
-The most challenging subcategory is $\mathcal C_{6,4}$, which includes 312 two-loop non-planner double-box diagrams.
-And there are only 151 independent diagrams in $\mathcal C_{6,4}$.
-We believe that the calculations of these Feynman diagrams can be implemented conveniently because of this categorization.
+In this paper, we categorize the two-loop Feynman diagrams contributing to the $\mathcal O(\alpha^2)$ corrections in the Higgsstrahlung $e^+e^- \rightarrow ZH$ into 6 categories and dozens of subcategories.
+The most challenging subcategory is $\mathcal C_{6,4}$, which includes 312 two-loop non-planar double-box diagrams.
+And there are only 155 independent diagrams in $\mathcal C_{6,4}$.
+We hope that the calculations of these Feynman diagrams can be organized conveniently with the help of this categorization.